-The MAX1183 uses a nine-stage, fully differential, pipelined architecture (Figure 1) that allows for high-speed conversion while minimizing power consumption.
-Samples taken at the inputs move progressively through the pipeline stages every half-clock cycle.
-Including the delay through the output latch, the total clock-cycle latency is five clock cycles.
+The MAX1184 uses a 9-stage, fully-differential pipelined architecture (Figure 1) that allows for high-speed conversion while minimizing power consumption.
+Samples taken at the inputs move progressively through the pipeline stages every half clock cycle.
+Counting the delay through the output latch, the clock-cycle latency is five clock cycles.

-One-and-a-half bit (2-comparator) flash ADCs convert the held-input voltages into a digital code.
-The digitalto-analog converters (DACs) convert the digitized results back into analog voltages, which are then subtracted from the original held-input signals.
-The resulting error signals are then multiplied by two, and the residues are passed along to the next pipeline stages where the process is repeated until the signals have been processed by all nine stages.
+1.5-bit (2-comparator) flash ADCs convert the heldinput voltages into a digital code.
+The digital-to-analog converters (DACs) convert the digitized results back into analog voltages, which are then subtracted from the original held input signals.
+The resulting error signals are then multiplied by two and the residues are passed along to the next pipeline stages, where the process is repeated until the signals have been processed by all nine stages.
 Digital error correction compensates for ADC comparator offsets in each of these pipeline stages and ensures no missing codes.